 5/20/20: Beginning June 1 there will be a $3 COVID-19 Anesthesia Surcharge for all owned cats and dogs at the time of their surgery.
+This is due to changes in drug protocols due to COVID-19.
 (This will not apply to feral cat surgeries.)

 5/18/20: Until further notice, feral cats are only allowed on Mondays and Tuesdays.
 Thank you for your understanding during this challenging time.